nspcc-dev/doc-fs-neo-org/content/howto/01_first_step.md

 First of all, you need to create a wallet and request N3 Testnet GAS tokens.

-* Get Neo-Go (will be used here).
-Neo-Go’s latest releases are available [here](https://github.com/nspcc-dev/neo-go/releases).
+* Get NeoGo (will be used here).
+NeoGo’s latest releases are available [here](https://github.com/nspcc-dev/neo-go/releases).
 All wallet-related actions can be done with other wallet apps, [here](https://neo.org/neogas#wallets) you can find more information.

 ```BashSession
 $ wget https://github.com/nspcc-dev/neo-go/releases/download/v0.98.0/neo-go-linux-amd64 -O neo-go